-In 2023 the GoG has commence development of following instruments to support the implementation of the SIS, all of which are briefly examined below and this will be advanced in 2024:
+In 2023 the GoG has developed the following instruments to support the implementation of the SIS, all of which are briefly examined below:

-1. The SIS Framework Document (For all details, please refer to document titled "Guyana's Safeguard Information System: Framework Document")

-- 2. The SIS's SOPs (For all details, please refer to document titled "Guyana's Safeguard Information System: Standard Operating Procedures") - 3.
+- 1. The SIS Framework Document (For all details, please refer to document titled "Guyana's Safeguard Information System: Framework Document") - 2.
+The SIS's SOPs (For all details, please refer to document titled "Guyana's Safeguard Information System: Standard Operating Procedures'") - 3.
 The SIS dedicated webpage (https://forestry.gov.gy/)